Cozoob/Operating-Systems/lab3/ex2/README.md

 #### How to use:
 * make - creates files to run the program
-* ./main - runs the program
+* ./main STEP N - runs the program for N child processes and for step STEP e.g.: ./main 0.0001 1000
 * make clean - cleans additionally created files